giantswarm/cll-operator-workshop/README.md

 ## apiextensions in docker

 For Windows you can run the script using the Golang docker image.
+Change C:/dir to the directory you hae github.com/giantswarm/apiextensions in your Gopath.

 ```
 docker run -it -v c:/dir:/go/src/github.com/giantswarm/apiextensions golang bash